Nashville Squirrel Removal

 - Squirrels On A Roof

-Squirrels in Tennessee consist of Grey Squirrels (Most Commonly Seen), Red Squirrels, Flying Squirrels, and the Fox Squirrels with variations in sizes between the species.
+Squirrels in Greater Nashville consist of Grey Squirrels (Most Commonly Seen), Red Squirrels, Flying Squirrels, and the Fox Squirrels, with variations in sizes between the species.
 Most of the damage caused by squirrels is relatively the same with teeth growing constantly and the need to keep their teeth filed down by chewing.
 Squirrels of varying species can cohabitate in an attic.
+Flying squirrels and grey squirrels will cause most of the nuisance animal removal complaints.

 Tennessee’s Eastern Grey Squirrel is the most common squirrel species in the state.
 They frequent most residential neighborhoods, acrobatically robbing bird feeders, running across roofs, and chewing and gnawing their way into attics.
 Grey Squirrels give birth twice a year, once in the spring, and again in late summer.
 Average litter is 3-4 young at a time.
 Grey Squirrel nests are easily spotted in winter, as leaves turn brown giving away their location.
 With the ability to jump at incredible heights, run up the side of homes, and adapt well in residential settings, they are causing problems everywhere.
 Interestingly the greatest tool of a squirrel is its tail, with the use of its tail for shade from the sun, balancing, as a umbrella, and even as a rudder when swimming.

-Tennessee Flying Squirrels in reality do not fly, but rather glide through the air.
+Tennessee Flying Squirrels in reality do not fly, but rather glide through the air, or from trees to your roof.
 Increasing in populations, there are certain areas in Tennessee that has Flying Squirrel problems.
 Flying Squirrels have young twice a year, once in spring, and again in late summer, and can have as many as 2-7 young per litter.
-Removal of Flying Squirrels should only be attempted from a professional, as they do have excellent homing abilities and can return.
-They are nocturnal in most cases, and active throughout the year.
+Removal of Flying Squirrels should only be attempted from a professional, as they do possess the ability to return if not taken far away.
+Flying Squirrels are nocturnal in most cases, and active throughout the year.

 Disease information for Squirrels is not too much to worry about, except we had a confirmed case in Franklin, TN, of a homeowner contacting Leptospirosis from coming in contact with squirrel urine while in her attic pulling out Christmas decorations.
 The zoonotic disease came on much like the flu virus, and was dismissed as such until the effects started getting much worse prompting hospital treatment.
 While disease transmission is rare from squirrels to humans, it is possible in areas that contain fecal or urine accumulation and nesting.
 According to the Center For Disease Control, between 1976 to 2001 there were 39 human infections of Typhus Fever from Flying Squirrels or nests.
 In addition to diseases, a concern should also be to ectoparasites which includes fleas, ticks, mites, and even mosquitoes that have bitten a infected animal.
 A far greater concern than diseases or ectoparasites in squirrels, would be if you have squirrels in your attic, chewing on electrical lines.